rzhang19/domino_game/README.md

 Built with Unity 2018.2.14f1 (64-bit).

 ### Tests
 We tested using Unity's built-in Test Runner.
 All tests are located in the .cs files in the [Assets/PlayModeTests](Assets/PlayModeTests) folder.
+There are currently 2 .cs files with tests: [DominoManipulation.cs](Assets/PlayModeTests/DominoManipulation.cs) and [SceneInitCorrect.cs](Assets/PlayModeTests/SceneInitCorrect.cs).

 #### Test Overview
 Each test loads the initial state of the simulator as a scene, with all important components already instantiated in the scene.
 The tests can access and manipulate these components to perform a test, usually in the form of an assert.
 Each test is a function marked with [UnityTest] before its declaration.